ClointFusion/ClointFusion/README.md

 ### Launch DOST client

 > #### Windows

-Open your favorite terminal and type `dost`.
-That's it!
+Open your favorite browser and go to `https://dost.clointfusion.com` and start building bots.

-Make sure you close all your Google Chrome windows before starting.

-- Want to change the chrome profile ?

-    - Use `dost -p "Profile 1"`
+Note : Make sure ClointFusion Tray is present or open terminal and type `cf_tray` to activate ClointFusion Tray menu.

 > #### Ubuntu
 Open your favorite terminal and type `sudo dost` and then type `python3 dost.py`.